esquesque/scala-bytecode/README.md

 ```

     Things that work:
-  -if short circuit structuring
+  >if short circuit structuring

     Things that kind of work:
-  -proper else-if structuring
+  >proper else-if structuring

     Things that don't work (yet):
-  -try-catch-finally support
+  >try-catch-finally support
-  -while and for loop support
+  >while and for loop support

 * scala.bytecode.test